Sports Journalist Job Description, Key Duties and Responsibilities

 Sports journalists report on the latest news from the world of sports, either through writing or for broadcast media, such as television, radio, and online platforms.

-This post provides detailed information on the sports journalist job description, including the duties, tasks, and responsibilities they commonly perform.
+This post provides detailed information on the sports journalist job description, including the duties, tasks, and responsibilities they commonly perform, as well as a template employers can use.

 It also highlights the major requirements you may be expected to fulfill to be hired for the sports journalist role by most employers.